Dmitry-Borodin/pdfview-android/README.md

 It is based on ImageView and can handle big files with reasonable performance on low-end devices.

-This is how fast scrolling of 680 page document looks like on low level device:
+This is how fast scrolling of 680 page document looks like on low-end device:

 ![Example1](gifs/fast_scrolling_on_weak_device.gif)